Understanding Capital Gains Account Scheme (CGAS): Taxation and Types

 Saving Long Term Capital Gains in CGAS

 The Income Tax Act provides options for saving on capital gains taxes, such as investing the entire capital gains in a residential property or in capital gains bonds under Section 54EC.
-These investments must be made either one year before selling the property or within two years of the transaction.
+These investments must be made within specific timeframes, generally one year before or two years after the sale for purchasing a new residential property, or three years after the sale for constructing one.
+For capital gains bonds under Section 54EC, the investment period is six months from the date of transfer.

-However, if you are unable to invest your full long-term capital gains in a residential property before the deadline for filing your income tax return, you can inform the tax department that you intend to invest the capital gains but require additional time.
-To facilitate this, you can open a Capital Gains Account Scheme (CGAS) with any scheduled bank.
-The funds deposited in this account can be withdrawn at any time to assist you in purchasing or constructing a house and avoid paying long-term capital gains tax.
+However, if you are unable to invest your full long-term capital gains in a residential property before the deadline for filing your income tax return, you can declare your intention to invest the capital gains but require additional time.
+To facilitate this, a Capital Gains Account Scheme (CGAS) can be opened with any scheduled bank.
+The funds deposited in this account can then be withdrawn for the purpose of purchasing or constructing a residential property, thereby facilitating the exemption from long-term capital gains tax.

 Conclusion